 Wendy McCarron RMBACP, FD (Open) Couns -Integrative Therapist

-How counselling can help
+How can counselling help you?

-What to expect within counselling sessions
+What to expect within a counselling session

 Training, qualifications & experience